Classroom Management Strategies for Elementary Teachers

 For example, saying, “I noticed how you started your work right away without being reminded,” reinforces independence and responsibility.
 Other students hear that and often follow suit.

 Positive reinforcement doesn’t have to mean elaborate reward systems.
-In many classrooms, verbal acknowledgement, class recognition, or leadership opportunities are enough.
+In many classrooms, verbal acknowledgment, class recognition, or leadership opportunities are enough.
 The key is consistency.

 Use Low-Key Interventions for Minor Disruptions